Deuteropoda: Phylogeny

-The cladogram below is a possible panarthropod phylogeny, taking into account the differentiation between "lower stem group arthropods" and "upper stem group arthropods", based on cladograms found in Zeng et al. 2020 and O'Flynn at al. 2022. (living groups are marked in bold).
-Not all parts of this cladogram are widely accepted, as some studies have found Isoxyida, Megacheira, Fuxianhuiida, and/or Artiopoda to lie outside of crown group Arthropoda, while some other studies have found a closer relationship to Chelicerata than to Mandibulata for Artiopoda.
+The cladogram below is a possible panarthropod phylogeny, taking into account the differentiation between "lower stem group arthropods" (Total group Euarthropoda) and "upper stem group arthropods" (Deuteropoda), based on a phylogenetic analysis published in 2026.
+Not all parts of this cladogram are universally accepted, as some other studies have found a closer relationship to Chelicerata than to Mandibulata for Artiopoda, and for Megacheira to be outside crown-group Arthropoda.